jojomondag/PNG_to_ico_to_icns_converter/README.md

-# ICO to ICNS Converter
+# PNG to ICO and ICNS Converter

-This Python script converts Windows ICO files to macOS ICNS files.
-It provides a graphical user interface for selecting input and output files, making it easy to use for those who prefer not to use command-line tools.
+This Python script converts PNG files to both Windows ICO and macOS ICNS formats.
+It provides a graphical user interface for selecting input files, making it easy to use for those who prefer not to use command-line tools.

 ## Features

-- Converts ICO files to ICNS format
+- Converts PNG files to both ICO and ICNS formats simultaneously
-- Supports multiple image sizes within a single ICO file
+- Supports multiple image sizes within a single ICO/ICNS file
-- When you run the script just pick the image you whant and where you whant to save.
+- Simple graphical user interface for file selection
-- Displays detailed information about each image in the ICO file
+- Automatically generates output files in the same directory as the script

 ## Requirements